 In April 2012, the Tinder app and Instagram app for Android was launched, so we’re talking about 10 years ago.
 Around the same time, ridesharing app Uber and food delivery apps like Delivery Hero & Deliveroo launched in 2011.

 In a relatively small period, we’ve become so familiar with using apps that we find it odd when a service or business doesn’t have one.
 If might find it interesting that in 2021:

-The fact smartphones are easy to reach & use anywhere, offers a quick & convenient way to get things done.
-The new format was also harnessed to create Entirely new business models & ways of doing things were also harnessed to create by the new format.
-The chances are high that in a decade from now translation apps will have broken down all language barriers in professional communication, opening up a new world of collaboration & cooperation.
+The fact smartphones are easy to reach & use anywhere offers a quick & convenient way to get things done.
+The new format was also harnessed to create Entirely new business models & ways of doing things was also harnessed to create by the new format.
+The chances are high that a decade from now translation apps will have broken down all language barriers in professional communication, opening up a new world of collaboration & cooperation.

 The businesses that won’t have a mobile app in the next 10 years will be the exceptions rather than the rule.
 The probability of having a new generation of quickly growing app-based businesses that will be hugely valuable is also pretty high.

 Apps are mainly developed aiming their use will achieve efficiency while generating a return on investment.